SquadcastHub/squadcasthub.github.io/pages/mydoc/create_and_manage_on-call_schedules_and_rotations.md

 -  **This Event Only** - to update only that particular event When this choice is made, you will not see the option to *Repeat* as this is considered a one-off necessity to update.
 Also, this will only show the assignees of the current event picked for the update
 -  **This and proceeding events** - to update the selected event and all the events that come afterwards
-- **All events in this series** - to update all the events of that series irrespective of which event you clicked on

 In the last two **Update methods**, the modal shows the **Repeats** checkbox and also, shows all the Assignee Groups in the series.